-- (f) A towing carrier shall release a motor vehicle held in storage to a person presenting a current driver's license who attests to being the authorized operator of the motor vehicle and produces two of the following: keys to the motor vehicle; proof of insurance; vehicle registration; VIN; and knowledge of the location from where the motor vehicle was towed.
-Such attestation must be provided on the "Vehicle Release Form" available on the Commission's website. - (g) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish prescription medicines, medical equipment, medical devices, or any child restraint system.
-The towing carrier shall immediately relinquish such items to persons authorized for release of the motor vehicle in paragraph (a) of this rule, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (h) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish credit cards and cash for immediate payment of the amount due to the towing carrier.
-The towing carrier shall immediately relinquish such items to persons authorized for release of the motor vehicle in paragraph (a) of this rule, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (i) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish state or federal issued identification to the owner of the identification or to persons authorized for release of the motor vehicle in paragraph (a) of this rule.
-The towing carrier shall immediately relinquish such items, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (j) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish a cellular telephone to persons authorized for release of the motor vehicle in paragraph (a) of this rule.
-The towing carrier shall immediately relinquish such item, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (k) A towing carrier shall not assess any additional fees or charges not specifically identified in these towing carrier rules.
+- (h) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish credit cards and cash for immediate payment of the amount due to the towing carrier.
+The towing carrier shall immediately relinquish such items to an authorized or interested personpersons authorized for release of the motor vehicle in paragraph (a) of this rule, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (i) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish state or federal issued identification to the owner of the identification or to an authorized or interested personpersons authorized for release of the motor vehiclein paragraph (a) of this rule.
+The towing carrier shall immediately relinquish such items, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (j) Whether on the property where the tow originates or at the towing carrier's storage facility, a towing carrier shall not refuse to relinquish a cellular telephone to an authorized or interested personpersons authorized for release of the motor vehicle in paragraph (a) of this rule.
+The towing carrier shall immediately relinquish such item, without requiring payment and without additional charge, upon demand during business hours and, during the first 24 hours after commencement of the tow, within one hour's notice outside of business hours. - (k) For nonconsensual and law enforcement-ordered tows, Aa towing carrier shall not assess any additional fees or charges not specifically identified in state statute or Commission rule these towing carrier rules. - (I) If a tow is subject to the provisions of § 40-10.1-405(5)(c), C.R.S., a towing carrier shall immediately retrieve the motor vehicle that has been nonconsensually towed or allow the vehicle owner to retrieve the motor vehicle if: - (I) the vehicle owner pays 15 percent of the fees, not to exceed \$60.00, owed to the towing carrier for the nonconsensual tow; and - (II) the vehicle owner completes and signs the "Towed Vehicle Release Notice: Retrieval with Payment Owed" form available on the Commission's website.